 You can begin to change your life for the better with small changes.
 In Make Your Bed, McRaven tells his history of the challenges he faced during his Navy Seal training.
 Throughout this training, he learned ten principles that helped him overcome various challenges, and in this novel, he shares them with the world.
 With simple messages of wisdom, daily practices, and words of encouragement, McRaven strives to help those that need it most.
 This no-nonsense self-help guide is for you if you’re a fan of simple, straightforward advice.

 “But if you take some risks, step up when times are toughest, face down the bullies, lift up the downtrodden, and never, ever give up—if you do these things, then you can change your life for the better… and maybe the world!”Admiral William H. McRaven, Make Your Bed: Little Things That Can Change Your Life…And Maybe the World

 It’s sometimes hard to find time to read so many great books.
 I get through my reading list faster by listening to non-fiction on Audible.
 I sometimes listen to motivational audiobooks while walking, in the gym, or running.
 If you’re interested, check out my Audible review.
 Whatever your preference, pick a pick from this list, read or listen to it and get to work!

 What can motivational books do for you?

-Motivational books can help you get going when you feel tired or despondent.
-Depending on the book, it may address finding energy at work or for your personal life.
-They can also provide information, tactics and strategies for setting goals, taking action and creating better habits.
+Motivational books can help you get going when you feel tired or discouraged.
+Depending on the book, it may address finding energy at work or in your personal life.
+They can also provide information, tactics, and strategies for setting goals, taking action, and creating better habits.
 And they sometimes serve as a source of inspiration through stories and third-party research.